jonasbina/programming/README.md

 # programming
-Im learning programming in kotlin
+Im learning programming in kotlin and Go